omidiu/omidiu/README.md

 I am an ML Researcher and a passionate learner.
 Here are some highlights of my academic and professional journey:

 - 🎓 **Current Pursuits**:
-  I am currently pursuing a master’s degree in Data Mining with a GPA of 19.65, holding the first rank in my major.
+  I am currently pursuing a master’s degree in Data Mining at Shahid Beheshti University with a GPA of 19.65, holding the first rank in my major.

 - 🧮 **Educational Background**:
   I hold a bachelor’s degree in Mathematics and Applications from Amirkabir University of Technology.